 Digital elevation models (DEM) provide a representaion of surface topography (elevation) in two dimensional space.
 DEMs are a 3D representaion of a terrain’s surface such as the Earth.
 Typically, DEM data can be represented as a raster which is most easily expressed as being a 2D array with each individual cell having an elevation associated with it.

-With this data, we are able to use programs in order to analyze certain physical aspects about the area associated with the data.
-This tutorial will go over how we compute the slope and aspect of an area using DEM data.
+With a DEM, you can analyze certain derived quantities using prebuild software.
+This tutorial will go over how to compute the slope and aspect of an area using DEM data.

 - Read in DEM data